eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/3_product_release_checks.md

 > [!NOTE]
 > Note: most criteria for documentation and security are now covered in TRGs

+# Features
+Please provide a list of all features that have been developed in the current phase.
+This list is essential for several reasons:

+- **Test Preparation:** Identifying new features will help in the creation of new end-to-end (E2E) tests and ensure that the relevant aspects are thoroughly tested.
+- **Awareness:** It will raise awareness of the features that need to be prioritized during the testing process.
+- **Board Management:** This will assist in keeping the project board organized and up-to-date.

+By documenting these features, you will contribute to a smoother and more efficient release process.

+List your features here:

+- [ ]

 # Test Results

 - [ ] **E2E Integration Test** passed